 So reach out to your network, attend conferences, connect with people on LinkedIn, and pursue any other steps to connect with other professionals.
 By taking a multi-pronged approach (ugh, there’s that industry jargon I warned against), you’ll be well on your way to getting hired for your next great gig.

 Ready to start applying?
-Here are 17 of the best websites to find a 100% remote job.
+Here are the best websites to find a 100% remote job.